Cristina Vee: Video games, hosting, and other projects

 Vee has been involved in voice-overs for video games, mostly with English localizations of Japanese titles produced by Atlus USA and NIS America.
-Some of her major roles are Noel Vermillion in BlazBlue, Velvet Crowe in Tales of Berseria, Riven the Exile in League of Legends, Four in Drakengard 3, Compa in Hyperdimension Neptunia, 13-Amp and 5-Volt in the WarioWare series, Marnie in Pokémon Masters EX, the title character of the Shantae series and her arch-nemesis Risky Boots; Bennett and Xingqiu in Genshin Impact, and Hoshimi Miyabi in Zenless Zone Zero.
+Some of her major roles are Noel Vermillion in BlazBlue, Velvet Crowe in Tales of Berseria, Riven the Exile in League of Legends, Four in Drakengard 3, Compa in Hyperdimension Neptunia, Ying in Paladins: Champions of the Realm, 13-Amp and 5-Volt in the WarioWare series, Marnie in Pokémon Masters EX, Tulin in The Legend of Zelda: Tears of the Kingdom, title character of the Shantae series and her arch-nemesis Risky Boots; Bennett and Xingqiu in Genshin Impact, The Dahlia in Honkai: Star Rail, and Hoshimi Miyabi in Zenless Zone Zero.
 She has directed and produced the voices for the video game Indivisible, which was crowdfunded with a total amount of $1.5 million on December 2, 2015.

 In addition to performing live as Haruhi Suzumiya, Vee has appeared on screen on various web series, television shows and events.
 She was a host on Anime TV where she reviewed shows and interviewed people, and appeared on Funimation On Demand and Crunchyroll.
-She was a live-action host of IGN's IPL4 and IPL5 League of Legends video game tournaments in Las Vegas.
+She was a live-action host of IGNs IPL4 and IPL5 League of Legends video game tournaments in Las Vegas.
 She is a frequent guest at many anime conventions throughout the United States and worldwide.